Scottish Women's Premier League: Celtic hit 13 goals past Aberdeen as Rangers beat Montrose by seven to stay top

 Aberdeen suffered their heaviest SWPL defeat as Celtic hammered them 13-0; Rangers thump Montrose; Hearts thrash Hamilton Academical; Glasgow City beat Dundee United; Partick Thistle win away at Motherwell; Hibernian win away at Spartans in Edinburgh derby

-A round-up from the Scottish Women's Premier League as Celtic stuff Aberdeen 13-0, while Rangers stay top after thrashing Montrose 7-0.
+A round-up from the Scottish Women's Premier League as Celtic thrash Aberdeen 13-0, leaders Rangers beat Montrose 7-0 and champions Glasgow City see off Dundee United...

 Aberdeen suffered their heaviest ScottishPower Women's Premier League defeat as Celtic trashed the Dons to keep themselves a point behind Rangers.